 Spain remained neutral in WWI and WWII, however, it fought a civil war from 1936 to 1939 which exterminated over 500,000 people.

-- The first Spanish actor to win an Oscar award was none other than the gorgeous Penelope Cruz.
+The first Spanish actor to win an Oscar award was Penelope Cruz.

-- Do you know Spain and Portugal provide most of the world’s cork?
+Spain and Portugal provide most of the world’s cork.

-- Albeit, there are no laws against public nudity in this country and Spain legalised same sex marriage in 2005.
+There are no laws against public nudity in Spain, and the nation legalised same-sex marriage in 2005.

-- Another key point is that Spain holds the largest gold deposits in Europe!
+Spain holds the largest gold deposits in Europe.
 It is also one of the world’s biggest producers of granite and marble.

-- Traditionally, Spanish women keep their maiden name after marriage.
-Thereafter the next generation, drops the mother’s maiden name.
+Traditionally, Spanish women keep their maiden name after marriage.
+The next generation drops the mother’s maiden name.